mksinicus/mksinicus/README.md

 ### Greetings 👋 Salvēte

-- *mksinicus* stands for Marcus Sinicus Commōtus.
+- *mksinicus* stands for Marcus Sinicius Commōtus.
+In full _tria nomina_: M. Sinicius-Aurēlius Commōtus Oculātus.
 - Icon's a *voiceless lateral fricative* symbol in IPA, in Noto Sans Mono.
 - I am an undergraduate student in linguistics.
 I favor the generative school, but currently I am working on projects of linguistic typology.